Iasa-Global/btabok/pages/engagement_model/views.md

   - operating_model
 ---

+> "What you can see from a particular place, or the ability to see from a particular place" **definition of View, Cambridge Dictionary**

 # What is a View

-"what you can see from a particular place, or the ability to see from a particular place" **-- definition of View, Cambridge Dictionary**

 As the name suggests a view shows a part of an architecture from a particular perspective.
 This is the primary method for communicating an